CumulusNetworks/docs/content/cumulus-netq-32/Get-Started/NetQ-Command-Line-Overview.md

 various protocols or services.
 The configuration and status can be shown for the following:

+- **address-history**: Address history info for a IP address / prefix
 - **agents**: NetQ Agents status on switches and hosts
 - **bgp**: BGP status across the network fabric
 - **cl-btrfs-info**: BTRFS file system data for monitored Cumulus Linux switches